When you enter this “theater” you can watch the show as if you were an integral part of it.

 One of Greenberg's most important creative assets in the project is called Brian Allen.
 He is responsible for Illuminarium technologies.

 I think we are at a point where different technologies (audio, video, lighting, interaction) manage to create something very, very interesting for the audience.Brian Allen

 One of Allen's jobs is to go around the world hiring technical partners who can lend their expertise.
-You need it for everything from stunning video projections to hyper-localized audio, to lidar that can detect where visitors are and trigger interactions depending on what they're doing.
+You need it for everything from stunning video projections to hyper-localized audio to lidar that can detect where visitors are and trigger interactions based on what they're doing.

 “I couldn't just go to a manufacturer and say, 'Hey, I want to buy your product,'” says Allen.
 “I went to these producers and said, 'Hey, I need a relationship with you.
 Because where we are going, we must go together. ' These suppliers not only had great technology, but great foresight on what is going to happen in this type of theater ”.

 Illuminarium calls “spectacles” those that are in fact largely immersive experiences such as.
 The first will be a Safari that will take visitors across Africa.
 After this will come a spacewalks show, still currently in production.
 "Literally, guests will walk on the surface of the moon," Greenberg explained.
 "And when they do, you will raise no moon dust and leave footprints."

 The goal, he said, is "to democratize the most extraordinary experiences in the world" (and those out of this world, obviously).

 That's not all, though.
 With the same “liquid” capacity to host different scenarios, Illuminarium changes its own destination.
 “We do our big shows during the day,” says Greenberg.
 “But at night, we flip a switch and we become a bar.
 Imagine walking in and having a drink at the bottom of the ocean.
 Then come back two weeks later and you are in the Shibuya night market.
 Two more weeks, and you are in the Himalayas ”.